A lot has been said about how Facebook’s algorithm hinders brands’ organic reach on the platform, but what can be done about it?

 Facebook will then display your post to the audience who are most likely to take the action you have chosen, based on their Facebook use history.

-Step 3: Select your Target Audience
+Step 3: Defining Your Target Audience

 Once you have specified your objective, scroll down the menu to the audience section, where you can select the desired audience for the post.
 It is easy to boost a Facebook post, but it’s hard to do it effectively and see results – the secret lies in your targeting.
 Therefore, this step is extremely crucial for you to maximize the impact of Facebook sponsored posts.